-Macau tax system: audit, reporting and optimization of taxation of Macau companies and individuals: VAT, income tax and capital gains
+Macau tax system - taxation of Macau companies and individuals: VAT, income tax and capital gains.
+Tax treaties of Macau.

 Basic taxes (briefly)